kubedl-io/kubedl/console/README.md

             ]
          }'
     ```

-2. authorize: You can input some accounts into `users` in ConfigMap above, so that dashboard would check `uid` and `password` when login.
+2. Authentication
+    By default, the backend-server has no authentication.
+    Optionally, you can set the default `username` and `password` in ConfigMap and use that to login.
+    The backend-server needs to start as `./backend-server --authentication-mode=config`.
+    For example, create a ConfigMap like below:

     ``` yaml
     apiVersion: v1
      kind: ConfigMap
      metadata:
          namespace: kubedl-system
-         name: kubedl-option-config
+         name: kubedl-console-config
      data:
         images:
                ...